 Availability isn’t even the issue – the issue is the incentive to seek treatment.
 Among criminal offenders whose root cause was drug use, spending time in jail was preferable to a stint in rehab.

 It’s Up to the Community

-Ultimately, all change is going to come from the people – the families and communities that make up the city of Los Angeles.
+Ultimately, all change will come from the people – the families and communities that make up the city of Los Angeles.
 LA is a problematic place, as with any great city.
-It’s messy, and violent.
-But it’s still home to millions of Americans, most of whom work hard to support themselves and their families, and make it from day to day.
-Crime is never the product of a community that wants to be violent, but a byproduct of its struggles – the importance of working together in communities and schools to eliminate violence as an option is paramount to progress.
+It’s messy and violent.
+But it’s still home to millions of Americans who work hard to support themselves and their families and make it daily.
+Crime is never the product of a community that wants to be violent but a byproduct of its struggles – the importance of working together in communities and schools to eliminate violence as an option is paramount to progress.

-Drugs have been destroying families in LA for decades, and treatment continues to be hard to find – and hard to adjust to.
-Many don’t seek treatment not because it’s too expensive, but because of the stigma attached to rehab and seeking help.
+Drugs have been destroying families in LA for decades, and treatment is hard to find and adjust to.
+Many don’t seek treatment not because it’s too expensive but because of the stigma attached to rehab and seeking help.
 Others can’t afford to take the time from their lives to get help.

 Remedying these two factors – the expense and the stigma – is critical.
-Only by making it easier and acceptable to seek help will help become an option for everybody.
+Making it easier and more acceptable to seek help will help become an option for everybody.

 Outside of treatment, the biggest support anyone struggling with addiction can find is within the community and family.
-Too often, people disparage each other for drug use, rather than trying to help one another.
-Instead of putting a member of the community down for their drug use, it’s important to help lift each other up.
+Too often, people disparage each other for drug use rather than trying to help one another.
+Instead of putting community members down for their drug use, it’s important to help lift each other up.

 Politics can help, but it’s often ineffectual – and societal changes take generations to come into effect.
 The only real change is here and now, achieved when a few people take action to improve their neighborhood against all the odds.